redbadger/crux/docs/src/part-2/testing-effects.md

 We have seen how to use effects, and we have seen a little bit about the testing, but we should look at that closer.

-Crux was expressly designed to support easy, fast, comprehensive testing od your application.
+Crux was expressly designed to support easy, fast, comprehensive testing of your application.
 Everyone is generally on board with unit tests and TDD when it comes to basic pure logic.
 But as soon as any I/O or UI gets involved, the dread sets in.
-We're going to have to set up some fakes, introduce additional traits _just_ to test things, or just bite the bullet and build tests around a fully integrated app and wait for them to run.
+We're going to have to set up some fakes, introduce additional traits _just_ to test things, or just bite the bullet and build tests around a fully integrated app and wait for them to run (and probably fail on a race condition sometimes).
 So most people give up.

 Managed effects smooth over that big hump.
 You pay for it a little bit in how the code is written, but you reap the reward in testing it.
 This is because the core